 - Carbon, potable water, odor elimination

 One of the key advantages of sintered porous plastics is the ability to design and manufacture it to accommodate a variety of geometric needs – from sheets and rolls to more complex 3D structures.
 There are very few limitations in what size or shape the sintered porous plastic can take which offers significant flexibility as you begin planning your design and manufacturing process.
 Various geometric options to consider include:

 - Nibs (for writing instruments)

 - Simple and complex 3D shapes

-Our engineers can also look at your manufacturing process and determine which size, shape and dimensions you need.
+As your partner in innovation, our engineers study your manufacturing process and design goals to determine the material size, shape, and dimensions you need.

 - Thermal & ultrasonic welding

 - Press fit

 - Pressure-sensitive adhesive (PSA)